sdcondon/FlUnit/docs/extended-usage-guidance.md

 ### Builder Re-Use

 Re-use of the builders that are returned at each step of building a test is one way to achieve succinct and readable test code re-use.
-A simple example follows (though of course there a large number of possible variations on this):
+A simple example follows (which doesn't actually re-use a builder instance, but you can do so if you wish - and of course there a large number of possible variations on this):

 ```
 public static class MyTests